jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 Get into groups and answer/discuss these questions

-1. Based on the movie's tone and time - why would you think there is a definate anti-microsoft tone?
+1. Based on the movie's tone and time - why would you think there is a definite anti-microsoft tone?

 1. What influence did Bill Gates' 1976 *"Open Letter to Hobbyists"* influence the opensource movement, if any?